chauvinSimon/My_Bibliography_for_Research_on_Autonomous_Driving/README.md

     - **Merging** - `action_space` = {`go`, `no go`}
     - **Traversal** - `action_space` = {`acc`, `decelerate`, `change-left`, `change-right` , `cv`}
     - **Exit** - `action_space` = {`acc`, `decelerate`, `change-left`, `change-right` , `cv`}
-  - Justification for using **discrete** action space: behavioral planning happens on a **slower time scale** than motion planning or trajectory control.
+  - Justification for using **discrete** action space: behavioural planning happens on a **slower time scale** than motion planning or trajectory control.
   - This reminds me some works on **hierarchical RL** (e.g. `Options` framework).
 - Another idea: **Curriculum learning**
   - > "Each model is **first trained without any other interacting vehicle** so that it learns the most optimal policy and **later with other vehicles** with random initialization.
-In later stages, an **additional bonus reward** is given to merging and traversal if they lead to successful exit to **enable long-term** consistent behaviors."
+In later stages, an **additional bonus reward** is given to merging and traversal if they lead to successful exit to **enable long-term** consistent behaviours."
 - One note about the `POMDP` formulation:
   - > "This also enables us to **integrate planning** and **prediction** into a single problem, as the agent learns to reason about its future."
   - I am a little bit confused by their formulation of the **`PO`**`MDP`.